Derived category of moduli of pointed curves -- II: Introduction

+When $p$ is odd, the space $\M_p$ is isomorphic to the symmetric GIT quotient $(\PP^1)^p\sslash\PGL_2$, and we prove Theorem~\ref{symm} using the theory of windows into derived categories of GIT quotients \cites{Teleman,DHL,BFK}, which we briefly review in Section~\ref{windows section}.
+This section serves as a model for the rest of the paper: the results are easy to state and the proofs are quite transparent.
 If $p$ is odd and $q>0$ then we have a morphism $\M_{p,q}\to \M_p$, which is an iterated ($q$ times) universal $\bP^1$-bundle of $\M_p$.
 By applying Orlov's theorem on the derived category of a projective bundle, we immediately construct an equivariant exceptional collection in this case (see Theorem~\ref{symm+}.)

-Starting in Section \ref{inequalities section}, we focus on the difficult case when $p$ is even.
-We~introduce a new object, a torsion sheaf $\cT_{l,E}$ on $\M_{p,q}$:
+{\bf Torsion sheaves $\cT_{l,E}$.} The bulk of the paper, starting in Section \ref{inequalities section}, is focussed on the difficult case of even $p$.
+Some of the vector bundles $F_{l,E}$ in this case have to be replaced with new objects, torsion sheaves $\cT_{l,E}$ on $\M_{p,q}$: